hopeemac/atCandidateHashtags/README.md

 # atCandidateHashtags

-d3 Visualization of the tweets at Hillary Clinton and Donald Trump during the 2016 Presidential Election
+d3 Visualization of the tweets with an '@' mentions of Hillary Clinton or Donald Trump during the 2016 Presidential Election

 https://hopeemac.github.io/atCandidateHashtags/

+<code/> on the gh-pages branch